 Abd Allah ibn Abbas may Allah be pleased with him said: the prophet peace be upon him came to Madina while people were paying for dates two and three years in advance.
 So the prophet said: whoever pays in advance for something should specify the quantity of the product and the date that the product needs to be delivered on.

-In my opinion the answer is plainly no. because when you pay in advance for something… the most you can receive is a perceived discount… an expected discount.
+In my opinion, the answer is plainly no; when you pay in advance for something, the most you can receive is an expected discount.
 There is no guarantee that the future price of the item at the time of delivery will actually be less than what was paid for it today.
 But when you sell something on credit for more than its cash price you are receiving a guaranteed profit for acting as a lender.
 This in Islam makes all the difference.
-Contractually requiring profit for a financier in Islam takes the financing from being permissible to being prohibited riba because this puts undue pressure on the indebted in the case of loss.
+Contractually requiring a profit for a financier in Islam takes the financing from being permissible to being prohibited riba because this puts undue pressure on the indebted in the case of loss.
 Allah says in the generous Quran: “And Allah has allowed trade but prohibits riba”.

-Further still, I have demonstrated that a credit sale is the equivalent of taking out a debt from a lender and buying an item in cash.
-Can you do the same with bay3 alsalam?
+Further still, I have demonstrated that a credit sale is an equivalent of taking out a debt from a lender and buying an item in cash.
+Can you do the same with Bai Alsalam?
 Could I say in Bai’ Alsalam it is as if the purchaser loaned money to the party promising delivery?
-The answer is no, because the party promising delivery doesn’t owe any money to the purchaser.
+The answer is no because the party promising delivery doesn’t owe any money to the purchaser.
 Their obligations are limited to delivering what was agreed on at the agreed upon date regardless of how much the market price of the delivered item ends up being.
 In Bai’ Alsalam the financer is not entitled to any money in the future nor is there any guarantee made regarding the future market price of the items to be delivered.

 So saying that Bai’ Alsalam justifies selling on credit for a premium does not hold up.